nicolaschotard/Clusters/docs/source/data.rst

 The WCS computed during the data processing is also stored in the ``hdf5`` file in the ``wcs`` path.
-If you load the data using the `read_data <clusters.html#clusters.data.read_data>`_ function, the output will be a dictionnary containg a ``wcs`` key, which referes to an `astropy.wcs.WCS
+If you load the data using the `read_data <clusters.html#clusters.data.read_data>`_ function, the output will be a dictionary containing a ``wcs`` key, which refers to an `astropy.wcs.WCS
 <http://docs.astropy.org/en/stable/api/astropy.wcs.WCS.html#astropy.wcs.WCS>`_
 object.
 The `skycoord_to_pixel